iszczesniak/cpp/memory/index.md

 with the flag `-fno-elide-constructors -std=c++14`.
 Where and why are objects copied?
 That depends on the function call convention, constructor elision, and return value optimization.

+# A temporary materialization

+It's the materialization of a temporary, and not a materialization that is temporary.

+C++ elides (avoids) the copy constructor or the *move* constructor when the source is a temporary expression (an expression that creates a temporary), because the value of the temporary is created in the destination.

 # Return by value